-MBIRA recordings currently support 300 Zimbabwean musicians!
+MBIRA recordings currently support over 300 Zimbabwean musicians!

 Enjoy recordings of mbira players all over Zimbabwe, as well as recordings of village vocal groups with and without ngoma (drums), and a few marimba recordings.
-Most of the recordings are about 80 minutes long, all available as either Download and some CD.
+Most of the recordings are about 80 minutes long, all available as Download and some as CD.
 Many archival pre-2001 Download-only albums are over 90 minutes long – these are all really double albums in length!
 Most of these field recordings are high quality, but some of the old ones are not, so listen to the audio samples if that’s important to you.

 The Discount Download collection features compilations that are the length of a regular album, instead of a double album, for students and others on a tight budget.